hmscsg/NameThisMacwithSwiftDialog/README.md

 Parameter #6: Debug mode; true is default.
 When true, the script runs in default mode.
 It will log everything and do almost everything, except change the computer name.

 *Parameter 7: Unfinished Work*; Harvard University is highly decentralized, with 13 major Schools and administrative groups, all with their own standards.
 Harvard Medical School, just one of the 13, supports 2 other schools/major departments in our Jamf environment, each with their own computer naming standard.
 Parameter 7 in this script is intended to account for each of the 3 naming standards in use, however as of this moment the other groups have not committed to using this naming tool or our SYM provisioning workflow so the effort around Paramenter 7 and naming conventions for multiple groups is incomplete.
+Most of the relevant lines are still present but commented out.
 I left it there because the script works as is, and I do anticipate finishing it if only to know that I can do it.
 Do with it what you will.

+Other variables

+Modify other variables according ot your needs, such as log file location, branding and icon images, language that appears in each of the dialog windows, etc.

 ### Buildings and Locations
 There are 4 variable fields that need your editing.
 Read the comments starting around Line 77.